davidgfitzgerald/time-tracker/dev/log.md

 Made the UI slightly nicer.
 Enough to move forward to implement some other features.

+WIP:

+21:47 in this YT vid: [How to create a responsive HTML table](https://www.youtube.com/watch?v=czZ1PvNW5hk)

+Will carry on later.

 ## Tue 10th Dec

 - Made the EC2 time_tracker instance IP static